City-of-Turku/parkkihubi-server-test/README.md

 * Permit series(Active set to True), add the ID to the environment variable 'TEST_PERMIT_SERIES_ID'
 * Two Parking areas, add the Identifiers of the areas to the environment variables 'TEST_PERMIT_AREA_IDENTIFIER_1' and 'TEST_PERMIT_AREA_IDENTIFIER_2'
 Note, the entrys must be in the the same domain.
+* EventArea, add the id to the environment variable TEST_EVENT_AREA_ID

 ## Running test
 * Operator: `python operator_api_tests.py`